Srinanth/Los_N_Foun-/client/README.md

 ```

 This will launch the project on a local server.
 The terminal will display a local development URL (e.g., `http://localhost:5173/`).

 ---

-## **6️⃣ Expanding the ESLint Configuration**
-If you are developing a production application, it is recommended to use TypeScript and enable type-aware lint rules.

-Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) into your project.

----